kujenga/website/content/blog/go-mlp.md

 As this is a configurable "hyperparameter" of the network, it is a pre-defined value that needs to be specified at network initialization.
-In our test cases outlined further below, the value is \\(sigmoid^{'}(Z)\\), which we implement and pass in ahead of time based on the well-known formula for it.
+In our test cases outlined further below, the value is \\(sigmoid^{'}(Z)\\), which we implement and pass in ahead of time based on the [well-known formula][sigmoidDeriv] for it.

 <!-- ∂a/∂z -->
 {{< emgithub "https://github.com/kujenga/goml/blob/b7ef5639232f10b2f45a9425624038f828dadd80/neural/mlp.go#L316-L321" >}}